-In pregnancy and during labor, your doctor will want to check the health of your unborn
+In pregnancy and during labor, your healthcare provider will want to check the health

-baby (fetus).
-This is done by check the baby’s heart rate and other functions.
-Monitoring
+of your unborn baby (fetus).
+This is done by checking the baby’s heart rate and other

-can be done on the outside of your belly (external monitoring).
-Or it may be done
+Monitoring can be done in two ways.
+It can be done on the outside of your belly (external

-directly on the baby while inside the womb (internal monitoring).
-Fetal monitoring
+monitoring).
+Or it can be done directly on the baby while inside your uterus (internal

-External monitoring may done with a special tool called a fetoscope.
-It’s a stethoscope
+External monitoring.
+This may be done with a special tool called a fetoscope.
+It’s a stethoscope that has

-that has a different shape.
+a different shape.
 It may also be done using Doppler.
-This is an electronic
+This is an electronic tool that

 Fetal heart rate monitoring is used to check the rate and rhythm of the heartbeats.